maths/moodle-qbank_gitsync/README.md

-        "defaultsubcategoryid": 3, // Set by the subcategory/directory used at manifest creation "defaultsubdirectory": "top", // Set by the subcategory/directory used at manifest creation "defaultignorecat": null, // Ignore categories containing the given regular expression "moodleurl": "http:\/\/stack.stack.virtualbox.org\/edmundlocal"
+        "defaultsubcategoryid": 3, // Set by the subcategory/directory used at manifest creation "defaultsubdirectory": "top", // Set by the subcategory/directory used at manifest creation "defaultignorecat": null, // Ignore categories containing the given regular expression "defaultdefault": null, // The filename of the YAML defaults file used on manifest creation if using YAML.
+        "moodleurl": "http:\/\/stack.stack.virtualbox.org\/edmundlocal"
     },
     "questions": [